ryanbond/rapi_doc/README.md

     # =end

-Layout
+Documentaton Output
 ------

-Documentation layout is located at `config/rapi_doc/layout.html.erb`. class_layout.html.erb defines the index frame on the left which well, indexes the APIs.
-_resource_header.html.erb displays the documentation of the resource, which is normally a controller object.
-And most importantly, _resource_method.html.erb contains the documentation of the REST APIs.
+Documentation generated is located in `public/apidoc` directory. index.html: contains the HTML styles.css: CSS styles scripts.js: contains the script used to search within the documentation.

 Credit